guettli/deadends-of-it/README.md

 See the trend: http://sotagtrends.com/?tags=[backup]

+# Perfect Filesystems

+Several times the perfect Linux filesystem was invented: ext2, ext3, reiserfs, zfs, btrfs ....

+Today the discussions about which file system is the best have mostly vanished.

+I could not find a reliable reference, but AFAIK google used ext2 for their servers very long (If you find a reliable reference, please tell me).
+To make it short: It does not matter.
+If you want high availablity, then be sure that your service survives the outage of servers.
+A reliable file system does not make your whole service reliable.

+Modern applications use storage services.

 # Mailing lists

 I the past I used mailing lists a lot.
 But today I use StackOverflow and other sites from StackExchange.
 Github issues get used to ask questions, too.
 And a few google groups.
 I am only subscribed to a few mailing lists today.